jcs-instructor/mobtimer/backlog.md

 ## Improve Later

 - [ ] Agree ok to delete old branches other than dev and main
-- [ ] Backlog org. - e.g., short title
+- [ ] Backlog organization, e.g., short titles

 - [?]
 In tasks.json, reorder tasks by order of execution
 - [x] Ethan - between sessions: